github-for-unity/Unity/docs/using/quick-guide.md

 ### Installation

 This extensions needs to be installed (and updated) for each Unity project that you want to version control.
-First step is to download the latest package from [the releases page](https://github.com/github-for-unity/Unity/releases);
-it will be saved as a file with the extension `.unitypackage`.
+First step is to download the latest package from [the releases page](https://github.com/github-for-unity/Unity/releases); it will be saved as a file with the extension `.unitypackage`.
 To install it, open Unity, then open the project you want to version control, and then double click on the downloaded package.
-Alternatively, import the package by clicking Assets, Import Package, Custom Package, then select the downloaded package.
+Alternatively, import the package by clicking `Assets`, `Import Package`, `Custom Package`, then select the downloaded package.

 #### Log files